 - Sunday mornings at 10:30 am, in-person at our Third Street Meetinghouse and remotely via Zoom, for a hybrid Meeting for Worship.

 - Sunday mornings at 10:30 am, in-person at our Hector Meetinghouse.
 Weather-permitting, we worship outside.
 Please bring a chair to sit in.
 Check our groups.io listserv for updates.

 The coronavirus pandemic has forced us to reconsider what it means to come together in community.
 For many months our weekly Meeting for Worship happened only through remote access.
-Then we had a hybrid–or blended– Meeting for Worship with some people in our Third Street Meetinghouse, while others gather remotely, via Zoom.
-Now we have suspended hybrid worship and have Meeting for Worship in-person on Sunday mornings with a separate, remote Mid-week Worship on Wednesday evenings.
+As local conditions merit, we have a hybrid–or blended– Meeting for Worship with some people in our Third Street Meetinghouse, while others gather remotely, via Zoom.

 Whether we are in the Meetinghouse, outside, or in our own homes, we are all together in Spirit.

 See the remote worship page for the details of how to connect remotely, including links to the Zoom meetings and information about technical support.
 See our in-person worship page for details and procedures for joining us in-person.